St. Agatha, Maine

-St. Agatha (French: Sainte-Agathe) is a town in Aroostook County, Maine, United States.
+St. Agatha or Saint Agatha (French: Sainte-Agathe) is a town in Aroostook County, Maine, United States.
 The population was 730 at the 2020 census.

+According to the most recent American Community Survey data, up to 44.7% of the population age 5 and older speak French at home.

 Geography

 According to the United States Census Bureau, the town has a total area of 35.03 sqmi, of which 29.51 sqmi is land and 5.52 sqmi is water.